Tejesh1606/Solana_AgriChat_SmartContract/README.md

 - The smart contract does not have update and delete function for immutability.

 ### Post Step:
-Copy the Program Id and paste it in this code, and run the code using its readme file.
+Copy the Program Id and paste it in this code https://github.com/Tejesh1606/Solana_AgriChat_FrontEnd , and run the code using its readme file.